 Answer: Aside from delivering to households and bus stops, you must have a separate Site Application for each site where meals are served.
 If you plan to stay at a bus stop for at least 30 minutes, please list it as a separate site.
 If you are delivering meals to a childcare center, you must add the center as a site and ensure they are not also planning to claim reimbursement for those meals.
+Childcare centers may obtain grab n' go meals from your open sites if you are offering meals in that way.
 Please contact Jamie Curley at Jamie.curley@vermont.gov or (802)-828-2010 with specific questions about when to add a separate site.